maxentric/core_services/README.md

 6. Click _Save_ and close the Hooks popup.
 Do not click _Cancel_ as it would not create the Datacollect hook.
 7. Run the Core session.

 Since Hooks are global and do not depend on any service, they should be manually created at the start of the session.
 In the [current version of CORE (i.e., version 9.0.2)](https://github.com/coreemu/core/tree/release-9.0.2), the shutdown commands in [config service](https://coreemu.github.io/core/configservices.html) are not called when the CORE session stops.
 This is a bug, which has been [reported](https://discord.com/channels/382277735575322625/382277735575322627#:~:text=Thanks%20for%20helping%20point%20this%20out%2C%20this%20issue%20for%20config%20services%20has%20been%20fixed%20on%20the%20develop%20branch%20for%20the%20next%20release) to the developers of CORE.
+Once fixed, use shutdown command in _Config Service_ instead of Hooks.

 | ![DatacollectHook.png](Images/Traffic_Service/DatacollectHook.png) |
 |:--:|